2010 University of Alabama in Huntsville shooting: Pipe-bomb incident

-In 1993, Bishop and her husband were suspected of sending two letter-bombs, which failed to explode, to Paul Rosenberg, a Harvard Medical School professor.
+In 1993, Bishop and her husband were suspected of sending two pipe bombs to Paul Rosenberg, a Harvard Medical School professor; he managed to defuse the trigger mechanism.
 Rosenberg was Bishop's supervisor at a Children's Hospital neurobiology lab and had given a negative evaluation of Bishop, who resigned from her position.
-Bishop was afterward said to be "on the verge of a nervous breakdown", and her husband reportedly said that he wanted to "shoot", "stab", or "strangle" Rosenberg.
+Bishop was afterward said to be "on the verge of a nervous breakdown", and her husband reportedly said that she wanted to "shoot", "stab", or "strangle" Rosenberg.

 The investigation was closed with no charges filed.
-After the Huntsville shootings the case was reviewed, but it remains unsolved.
+After the Huntsville shootings the case was reviewed, but remains unsolved.

 International House of Pancakes assault

-On March 16, 2002, Bishop was involved in a fight with another customer at an IHOP restaurant in Peabody, Massachusetts.
-The other customer had taken the last available booster seat at the restaurant, leading Bishop to confront her; when the woman refused to give up the seat, Bishop punched her in the head while yelling, "I am Dr. Amy Bishop!"
+On March 16, 2002, Bishop started a fight with another customer at an IHOP restaurant in Peabody, Massachusetts.
+The other woman had taken the last available booster seat at the restaurant, leading Bishop to confront her, claiming her family had been there first; when the woman refused to give up the seat, Bishop punched her in the head while yelling, "I am Dr. Amy Bishop!"
 Bishop pleaded guilty to assault and received probation; prosecutors recommended that she attend anger management classes, but her husband said she never went.